mattfysh/vite-and-monaco/readme.md

 - `npm run build && npm run serve` then open http://localhost:500 - notice that the editor is bugger, and no longer behaves as expected.
 This is due to missing CSS (specifically the `assets/editor.main.[hash].css file is not loaded)

 NOTE: `node_modules/editor` is installed manually.
 If it were symlinked (e.g. by using "editor": "file:./editor" in package.json) things would work as expected.
-This is most likely due to Vite checking for local monorepo vs external.
+This is most likely due to Vite checking for chaanging behaviour based on whether the dependency is local to the monorepo, or externala (e.g. downloaded from npm registry)

-# issue 2
+# issue 2 - in dev mode, every CSS file from `monaco-editor-core` is a separate HTTP request

+When prebundling external dependencies (using esbuild?), a CSS bundle is not created.
+Instead, each referenced CSS file creates a new discrete HTTP request.
+This is unexpected, as esbuild supports creating a CSS bundle when bundling a JS entrypoint file.

+It also slows down the page given the overhead associated with each CSS HTTP request.